-Bask in the spotlight of Williamsburg at The Wythe Hotel, which is smack-dab in the center of the action.
-In true Brooklyn style, The Wythe occupies a refurbished waterfront factory a block from the waterfront, meaning you’ll get epic views of Manhattan from here.
-Rooms vary from plush lofts to more intimate bunk bed-style rooms, but all retain that “in vogue” industrial chic design, with exposed brick and the pine rafters in their 13-foot ceilings.
+Bask in the spotlight of Williamsburg at the Wythe Hotel, which is smack-dab in the center of the action.
+In true Brooklyn style, The Wythe occupies a refurbished factory a block from the waterfront, meaning you’ll get epic views of Manhattan from here.
+Rooms vary from plush lofts to more intimate bunk bed-style rooms, but all retain that in-vogue industrial chic design, with exposed brick and the pine rafters in their 13-foot ceilings.
 Plus, the floors are heated concrete.
 Every room features surround sound audio that can be controlled with your cell phone, and free wifi to boot.
-The Wythe offers a French restaurant called Reynard, as well as the Ides rooftop bar—a gratuity-free establishment.
-The hotel is minutes from the Brooklyn Flea, less than half a mile from the nearest subway station, and just down the street from neighborhood staples Brooklyn Bowl and The Brooklyn Brewery.
+The Wythe offers a French restaurant called Le Crocodile, as well as Lemon's rooftop bar.
+The hotel is minutes from the Brooklyn Flea, less than half a mile from the nearest subway station, and just down the street from neighborhood staples Brooklyn Bowl and the Brooklyn Brewery.
 A true New Yorker walks for their exercise, but if you need a little more, a stay at the Wythe also earns you free admission to the Brooklyn Athletic Club.

 Modern, hip and located closely to major rail lines, this hotel is great for both the business and leisure traveler alike, who want a Williamsburg address, minus the traffic and noise.
 All rooms at the Condor Hotel feature kitchenettes with microwaves, coffeemakers and refrigerators.
 Upgrading to one of their suites adds living and dining space, making the available extended stay options very attractive.
 Complimentary wifi and a garden patio make for a lovely office-away-from-the-office, and the free breakfast and regularly restocked refreshments in your room will make you feel like you’ve never left home.